generation-org/WEB-JAVA/WEB-JAVA-7 - Web Applications Build and Deploy/README.md

 ```
 heroku login
 heroku container:login
+heroku apps:create ${YOUR_APP_NAME}
 heroku container:push web --app ${YOUR_APP_NAME}
 heroku container:release web --app ${YOUR_APP_NAME}
 ```

-Go to the heroku dashboard and go to your hosted site!
+Go to the heroku dashboard and go see your hosted site!